Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 Who can submit a claim?

-A claim is submitted by the veteran or by the veteran’s single surviving spouse in the case of a death claim.
-A duly appointed service organization, an employee of the local regional VA office, or a VA approved agent may file a claim on behalf of the veteran or the spouse.
+A claim is submitted by the veteran or by the veteran's single surviving spouse in the case of a death claim.
+A duly appointed service organization, an employee of the local regional VA office, or a VA approved accredited agent or attorney may help a veteran or surviving spouse file a claim.
 A claim cannot be filed with a general or durable power of attorney.
-The application will be sent back requesting proper documentation for a VA power of attorney.
-The veteran must sign a document specifically authorizing a power of attorney for someone to submit an initial claim for him.
-Many chagrined children with a durable power of attorney have submitted claims on behalf of a parent only to have the claim rejected by VA.
+In other words, the veteran or widow must sign all VA Forms.
+Many children with a state authorized durable power of attorney have submitted claims on behalf of a parent and are chagrined to have the claim rejected by VA.

 What happens if the veteran is incompetent?